 - Verify that all doors and windows are functioning properly and are in good repair.
-Home inspectors are required to test every exterior door and a "representative number" of windows.
-If windows do not open, or have broken glass, it can have a negative effect of the home appraisal or (depending on the loan type) could even prevent loan funding.
+Home inspectors are required to test every exterior door and a “representative number” of windows.
+If windows do not open or have broken glass, it can have a negative effect on the home appraisal or, depending on the loan type, could even prevent loan funding.
 Also, ensure that every exterior door can be opened from the inside without needing a key.

 - Remove obstructions around the furnace, electrical panel, crawlspace doors, and attic doors.

 - If applicable, provide a sketch of the locations for wells and septic tanks.

 - Trim all exterior trees and bushes so they do not touch the home’s exterior.

 - Leave keys for all outbuildings so the inspector can have access to them.

 - Crate or remove all pets from the home.

 - Plan to be out of the home for at least three hours.